GithubPrankster/forward/README.md

 This shall give you a nice F.

 ### Implementation of Names
 I made a structure which contains the name itself and what follows after until `;`.
 Then whenever the evaluator finds a letter, it checks against the currently stored names, and if a match is found, *it evaluates the name's buffer*.
 The fact this process is recursive highlights one of the powers of Forth.
 Currently however, replacement of pre-defined names is not implemented.
-Be careful making when names that are already pre-defined in the interpreter.
+Be careful making names that are already pre-defined in the interpreter.
 Or not, that's your call.